 This resource shows you specific steps to take to resolve school issues for your child, using the Interstate Compact on Educational Opportunity for Military Children.
-It gives you contact information for people who can help you for different situations covered by the Compact.
-To help you decide if your child’s situation is covered by the Compact, use MIC3-School Issues Covered by the Interstate Compact.
+It gives you contact information for people who can help you with different situations covered by the Compact.

 The Interstate Compact on Educational Opportunity for Military Children (“the Compact”) is an agreement among all 50 States and the District of Columbia to address certain school transition issues for military children consistently, from State to State.
 It’s often known by the acronym MIC3 (“mick-three”), which stands for Military Interstate Children’s Compact Commission, after the commission responsible for designing it and getting it passed as legislation.
 The Compact applies to a student if he or she is a school-aged child enrolled in kindergarten through 12th grade, when their parent is a(n):

-- Member or veteran who are medically discharged or retired for one year following medical discharge or retirement
+- Member or veteran for one year following medical discharge or retirement

-- Member who died on active duty, for a period of one year after death
+- Member who died on active duty, for one year after the death

 - Uniformed member of the Commissioned Corps of the National Oceanic and Atmospheric Administration (NOAA), and United States Public Health Services (USPHS)

-- Having to repeat courses; Getting the right program or course placement
+- Getting the right program or course placement

 - Official military orders

-- Family care plan or proof of guardianship if the child lives with a legal guardian
+- Family Care Plan or proof of guardianship if the child lives with another family member or legal guardian

-Keep paper copies of all educational records from each school.
+- Add any extra records related to a specific issue.
 If your child has an Individualized Education Program (IEP), or a Section 504 or ADA Title II plan, include this in the documents package.
-Keep paper copies of the plan or program, service agreements, evaluations and progress reports.
-Keep records from non-school sources too.
+Keep paper copies of the plan or program, service agreements, evaluations and progress reports, and records from non-school sources.

 - Describe the issue